-Note: The legal duty to report also applies to registrants of other Colleges governed under the HPA, e.g. College of Registered Nurses of BC, College of Pharmacists of BC, and College of Dental Surgeons of BC.
+Note: The legal duty to report also applies to registrants of other Colleges governed under the HPA, e.g. BC College of Nursing Professionals, College of Pharmacists of BC, and College of Dental Surgeons of BC.
 Section 32.3 of the HPA specifically requires registrants to notify the College if a registrant is hospitalized for a psychiatric or addiction disorder.
 This legal obligation requires that the admission must be promptly reported and also that a second, more detailed report must be provided to the College upon discharge.

 If the College’s health monitoring department is made aware that a registrant has a mental or physical health condition which may impair their ability to safely practise medicine, the health monitoring department may advise the registrant to temporarily withdraw from practice while receiving treatment and change their licensure status to temporarily inactive – health leave.